praksharma/Bib-file-abbreviated/README.md

 Users can specify their own extra abbreviation rules through customized json file with additional argument to the python script as `--user-json` (refer to `customize_journal.json` for an example).
 The customized abbreviation rules would override the default one in the case of conflict.

 ### Acknowledgement
-This is motivated by Wanzhen He.
+This work is motivated by Wanzhen He.